-- The assessment of 'economic equilibrium' may only be one of several factors ORR 25 considers before approving access rights for an international rail passenger service.
+The assessment of 'economic equilibrium' may only be one of several factors ORR 23 considers before approving access rights for an international rail passenger service.
 The track access regime in GB requires ORR to carry out an assessment of access applications prior to approving track access contracts under the Railways Act 1993 (as amended) ("the Act"), for passenger train services using the national railway network, except the High Speed 1 (HS1) network where access is covered by the Regulations.
-On the HS1 Network, the Regulations provide that before entering into a track access contract, the infrastructure manager and the applicant must obtain the approval of ORR.
-Our scrutiny of applications under the Act is based on published guidance which reflect our statutory duties.
-It therefore includes consideration of a range of issues including, for example, economic and efficient use of capacity and operational performance.
-Similarly, for access decisions taken on the HS1 Network taken under the Regulations, approval must be consistent with our statutory duties. - 26 We envisage that, in practice, the assessment of 'principal purpose' and the impact on 'economic equilibrium' will take place at the same time as our consideration of a track access application.
+On the HS1 Network, the Regulations provide that before entering into a track access contract, the infrastructure manager and the applicant must obtain the uuuuuuuu